Random matrix statistics and safety rest areas on interstates in the United States: Introduction and background

-Random matrices have been important tools in answering statistical questions since the early history of random matrix theory (RMT), when Wishart used random matrices to approximate large random sample covariance matrices almost a century ago \cite{Wishart}.
-Statistical modeling of physical systems using RMT dates back to Wigner's connection of the level spacings of heavy nuclei to the normalized spacings between eigenvalues for an unitarily invariant ensemble of random matrices \cite{Wigner}.
-The particular model that is used for this comparison is the ($\beta = 2$) \textit{Wigner surmise} (WS) distribution, with density function given by This model is a close approximate fit for the asymptotic bulk spacing statistics for the $n\times n$ Gaussian Unitary Ensemble ($\GUE$)\footnote{If $A \in \mathbb C^{n \times n}$ has independent and identically distributed (iid) standard complex normal entries, then $(A + A^*)/\sqrt 2 \sim \GUE(n)$.} after normalizing to have unit mean and an exact fit for $\GUE(2)$ \cite{parallel,subway,Mehta}\footnote{The Kolomogorov-Smirnov distance (cf. page \pageref{eq:KS}) between the asymptotic normalized bulk spacing distribution and the Wigner surmise distribution is smaller than $0.005$.}.
-This comparison then enables a system to be viewed as one-dimensional gas interactions via the Coulomb potential (i.e., the Dyson gas), which also aligns with $\GUE(n)$ statistics \cite{Mehta}.
+{While the density $G'(s)$ is given explicitly as the second derivative of the Fredholm determinant of the integral operator with kernel $K_{\sin}$ on $L^2((0,s))$ (see equation (28) in \cite{BBDS06}), the Wigner surmise distribution provides a sufficient approximation for $G'$ for applications: the Kolomogorov-Smirnov distance between the Gaudin and the Wigner surmise distribution is smaller than $0.005$ \cite{BBDS06,parallel,subway,Mehta,Venker_Schubert_2015}}.} This comparison then enables a particle system to be viewed as one-dimensional gas interactions via the Coulomb potential (i.e., the Dyson gas), which is well-known to align with $\GUE$ statistics \cite{BBDS06,Mehta}.
 Of particular note for this model, the repulsive forces between neighboring particles result in the probability two particles are close together is very small.
-This contrasts with the Poissonian statistics for non-interacting particle systems that can have Poisson clusters, which are known to have normalized spacing statistics equal in distribution to an exponential random variable with unit mean.
+This contrasts with the Poissonian statistics for non-interacting particle systems that can have Poisson clusters, which are known to have normalized spacing statistics equal in distribution to an exponential random variable with unit mean. {This latter fact aligns with the Berry-Tabor conjecture, where $P(s) = e^{-s}$ for $s \ge 0$ in \eqref{eq: limiting dist}, which holds in the case when the corresponding classical dynamics is {regular or} integrable (i.e., the number of constants of motion matches the degrees of freedom) \cite{Berry_Tabor_1977}}.